essentialkaos/go-icecast/README.md

 <br/>

-`go-icecast` is a Go package for working with Icecast API.
+`go-icecast` is a Go package for working with [Icecast Admin API](http://icecast.org/docs/icecast-2.4.1/admin-interface.html).

 ### Installation